 Current UR students interested in working with me are welcome to stop by my office during my office hours (see Home page for this information).
 However, it is preferred and recommended that you have taken a course with me prior to start any research oriented projects.

 The University of Rochester is a private institution that was founded in 1850.
-It is one of the smallest and most collegiate schools among the nation's top research universities.
-According to US News and World Report 2017, the University of Rochester's ranking in the Best National Universities is 32nd.
-It is also one of only 25 schools named a "New Ivy" in the 2007 Kaplan/Newsweek "How to Get into College Guide".
+It is one of the smallest and most collegiate schools among the nation’s top research universities.
+According to US News and World Report 2019, the University of Rochester‘s ranking in the Best National Universities is 29nd.
+It is also ranked among top-30 schools in the U.S. to do artificial intelligence and computer vision by CSRankings.org.

 The Department of Computer Science at the University of Rochester is a research-oriented department with a distinguished history of contributions in systems, theory, artificial intelligence, and HCI.
 Over the past decade, a third of its PhD graduates have won tenure-track faculty positions, and its alumni include leaders at major research laboratories such as Google, Microsoft, and IBM.